-Travel Circuits of Rajasthan
+Travel Circuits in Rajasthan

 Rajasthan remind the visitors the days of the sophisticated lifestyle of the Maharajas and their Flamboyant royal courts.
 Termed as the Land of Royalty due to the imposing Forts and grand Palaces that tells the tale of valour and chivalry enjoyed by this India state in past.
 With the mountainous Aravali and the Vindyans on one side and the desert to the other forming a contrast that perfectly blends the unique history of the state.

 the first planned city was designed in accordance to the shilpa shastra and was coloured pink on the visit of Prince Albert, the consort of Queen Victoria of England in the year 1876AD.
 Places of importance include the City Palace, Gaitor, Galta, Amer Fort, Jai Mahal, Jaigarh Fort and the Nahargarh Fort.
 Samode 40kms from Jaipur houses a splendid palace with ornate and fine frescoes.
 Ramgarh has a huge artificial lake and is 32kms from Jaipur.
 Important places in Ramgarh are Bagru, Sanganer and Chaksu.

 Hadoti region is a treasure house of ancient relics traced along the Chambal river full of Paintings and temples.
 The town of Bundi, though isolated is tucked away in a picturesque valley rich in miniature paintings.
 Bundi palace is a fine architecture.
 The place of Kota blends mediaeval grandeur with modern industrialisation; Jag Mandia and Brij Vilas Palace are not to be missed.
 Jhalawar, the land belonging to the Jhalas is a culturally rich area with exotic wildlife.